binif9/autodarts-docker/README.md

 ## Installation
-It is also possible to run autodarts in a docker container.
+It is possible to run autodarts in a docker container.

 If you do not know how to install docker, you cann follow [this](https://docs.docker.com/engine/install/) guide.

 Please note that this is only available for linux based systems with either arm64 or amd64 architectures so far.